nickyiliwang0000/h/css/css-layouts.md

 This is one of the weird things about HTML/CSS layout; block elements always always take up a 100% of the browser window regardless of their declared/rendered width.

 There are a number of ways to use CSS to solve this limitation to page layout.
-The most common are Flexbox and CSS grid, but these are relatively recent additions to the CSS spec.
-Flexbox only received full cross-browser support around 2015/16, and CSS grid more recently than that.

-While Flexbox and grid are great and will work for you on all projects you build going forward, part of being a professional web developer is also being able to support common legacy technologies.
-Among the most prevalent of these, which you will likely run into frequently on the job, is what was previously the most common way to handle complex page layouts - _floats_.
+The most common are Flexbox and CSS grid; both are great and will work for you on all projects you build going forward, but they are relatively recent additions to the CSS spec.
+Part of being a professional web developer is also being able to support common legacy technologies.
+Among the most prevalent of these, which you will likely run into frequently on the job, is the previously the most common way to handle complex page layouts - _floats_.

 ## The `float` property